Client Communication

 and bind it to a variable.

-already, we will continue to offer the session type End
+already, we will continue to offer the session type End.
+To do that,

 is linear, and we must fully consume it before we can terminate.